 A: No, pets are not allowed in the residence halls.

 A: We try to match students who have similar interests and study habits.
-Make sure you fill in the section on the personal information sheet that covers hobbies and special interests.

 A: The University does not offer family or married housing.

 A: Yes, all rooms have Internet access.
 All Internet is through our local network.
 We do not use any dial-up Internet.
 Each room is also cable ready.
 All you need is a TV and coax cable.
 These services are included in the housing fees.

 A: Yes, the residence halls are available to students year round.
 There's no charge during Thanksgiving and Spring Break.
 The charge for the intersession breaks between fall and spring, spring and summer and summer is $200/each.
 Prorated charge can be arranged for students staying only a few extra days.
 Contact the Director of Residence Life for more information (417-659-4460).
 Intersession Housing Form

 A: Yes.
 Any student with a disability should be documented by the Disabilities Services Office (417-625-9516).
 The Residence Life Office cannot guarantee specific housing styles to accommodate disabilities.